surreal-look0e/studious-giggle/datasets/notes.md

 DevOps Quantum Computing Event Sourcing Testing Deployment Don't be afraid to give up the good to go for the great.
 Algorithm Automation Data Science Performance
+API Automation DNS Routing Kubernetes Backend Framework UX Optimization Algorithm Simplicity is the ultimate sophistication.
+Dream big and dare to fail.
+Frontend Logging JWT Do what you love and the money will follow.
+Act as if what you do makes a difference.
+It does.